 HHS sets the medical guidelines for determining drug abuse and drug addiction.
 The terms are defined at 42 CFR 34.2(h) and (i).
-The civil surgeon will review your medical history during the medical examination and ask you questions necessary to determine whether you are currently using any drugs or other the diagnostic criteria in the most recent edition of the Diagnostic and Statistical Manual (DSM) or by another authoritative source as determined by the CDC director.
-Physical disorders are diagnosed according to the diagnostic criteria in the most recent edition of the World Health Organization's Manual of the International Classification of Diseases, Injuries, and Causes of Death (ICD) or by another authoritative source as determined by the CDC director.
-See the CDC's Technical Instructions for more information.
+The civil surgeon will review your medical history during the medical examination and ask you questions necessary to determine whether you are currently using any drugs or other psychoactive substances or have used them in the past.

-Drug abuse" is "current substance use disorder or substance-induced disorder, mild," but only with respect to substances isted in Schedule I, II, III, IV, or V of section 202 of the Controlled Substances Act.
+"Drug abuse" is "current substance use disorder or substance-induced disorder, mild," but only with respect to substances listed in Schedule I, II, III, IV, or V of section 202 of the Controlled Substances Act.
 The diagnosis is made according to the diagnostic criteria in the most current edition of the DSM or by another authoritative source as determined by the CDC director.
-'Drug addiction" is "current substance use disorder or substance-induced disorder, mild," but only with respect to substances isted in Schedule I, II, III, IV, or V of section 202 of the Controlled Substances Act.
-The diagnosis is made according to the diagnostic criteria in the most current edition of the DSM or by another authoritative source as determined by the CDC director.
-Drug addiction" is "current substance use disorder or substance-induced disorder, moderate or severe," but only with respect to substances listed in Schedule I, II, III, IV, or V of section 202 of the Controlled Substances Act.
-The diagnosis is made according to the diagnostic criteria in the most current edition of the DSM or by another authoritative source as determined by the CDC director.
-See the CDC's Technical Instructions for more information.

 "Drug addiction" is "current substance use disorder or substance-induced disorder, moderate or severe," but only with respect to substances listed in Schedule I, II, III, IV, or V of section 202 of the Controlled Substances Act.
 The civil surgeon will make a diagnosis according to the diagnostic criteria in the most current edition of the DSM or by another authoritative source as determined by the CDC director.
-See the CDC's Technical Instructions for more information. f the civil surgeon determines you have a substance-related disorder, you are not eligible to apply for a waiver unless you are applying for adjustment of status one year after you were admitted as a refugee or granted asylum. [no change] You will no longer be inadmissible based on drug abuse or drug addiction if, after a ater medical examination by a civil surgeon, the civil surgeon finds your drug abuse or addiction is in remission.
+See the CDC's Technical Instructions for more information.

+If the civil surgeon determines you have a substance-related disorder, you are not eligible to apply for a waiver unless you are applying for adjustment of status one year after you were admitted as a refugee or granted asylum.

+You will no longer be inadmissible based on drug abuse or drug addiction if, after a later medical examination by a civil surgeon, the civil surgeon finds your drug abuse or addiction is in remission.
 The diagnosis of remission is made according to the diagnostic criteria in the most current edition of the DSM or another authoritative source as determined by the CDC director.

-Page 10] [Page 11] Vaccination Pagnizaments Vaccination Deguirements All applicants for adjustment of status must bresent documents showing they were vaccinated against a broad range of vaccine-preventable diseases.
-The civil surgeon will review your vaccination history with you to determine whether you Vaccination Requirements [no change] Cosurus or fully your and the cosurus or some o substances listed in Schedule I, II, III, IV, IV of section 202 of the Controlled ubstances Act.
-The diagnosis is made coording to the diagnostic criteria in the nost current edition of the DSM or by mother authoritative source as determined by the CDC director.
-See the CDC's echnical Instructions for more information.
-If the civil surgeon determines you have a substance-related disorder, you are not ligible to apply for a waiver unless you are poplying for adjustment of status one year fiter you were admitted as a refugee or ranted asylum.
-You will no longer be inadmissible based in drug abuse or drug addiction if, after a later medical examination by a civil surgeon, the civil surgeon finds your drug buse or addiction is in remission.
-The iagnosis of remission is made according to the diagnostic criteria in the most current dition of the DSM or another authoritative bource as determined by the CDC director.
-Page 10] Vaccination Requirements All applicants for adjustment of status must resent documents showing they were accinated against a broad range of accine-preventable diseases.
-The civil surgeon will review your vaccination
+Vaccination Requirements

+All applicants for adjustment of status must present documents showing they were vaccinated against a broad range of vaccine-preventable diseases.
+The civil surgeon will review your vaccination history with you to determine whether you have had all the required vaccinations.
 Make sure you take your vaccination records with you to your appointment with the civil surgeon.